You don't need to stop riding when the sun goes down! We have 5 tips below to help you keep riding in low light conditions or at night.

 3. Mechanical Problems

-Having an issue with your bike is bad at the best of times, in the dark it’s worse.
-We recommend you have done a pre-ride bike check before riding.
+Having an issue with your bike is bad at the best of times, in the dark it can be worse.
+We recommend you do a pre-ride bike check before riding to ensure you bike is in top order prior to heading out.
+Also carry tools and equipment (and know how to use them) in order to fix your bike if thing happens.

 4. Ride the Route in Daylight